bsnk-dev/boltz-engine/README.md

 ### Installation
-TODO: docker compose command using docker hub image How to build the docker image:
+TODO: docker compose command using docker hub image

+Download from the releases page and then:

 ```
 $ npm i
-$ npm run docker:build
+$ npm run start
 ```

 Or pull from `bsnk/boltz-engine` on Docker Hub.